SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-K. Larson-Smith, A. Jackson, and D.C.
-Pozzo, *Small angle scattering model for Pickering emulsions and raspberry* *particles*, *Journal of Colloid and Interface Science*, 343(1) (2010) 36-41
+K Larson-Smith, A Jackson, and D C Pozzo, *Small angle scattering model for Pickering emulsions and raspberry* *particles*, *Journal of Colloid and Interface Science*, 343(1) (2010) 36-41